 What is Content Mix?

-Content mix is the ratio of different content types and themes in your social media or content marketing strategy — balancing educational, promotional, entertaining, and community-building content for optimal audience engagement.
+Content mix is the ratio of different content types and themes in your social media or content marketing strategy.
+Balancing educational, promotional.

 What is a Content Mix?

-A content mix is the deliberate distribution of different content types and themes across your publishing schedule — ensuring variety, balance, and strategic coverage of your key topics.
+A content mix is the deliberate distribution of different content types and themes across your publishing schedule.
+Ensuring variety, balance, and strategic coverage of your key topics.

 A brand that only posts promotional content loses followers.
 One that only educates fails to sell.
 The content mix solves this by defining what percentage of your posts serve each purpose.
 The classic framework is 80/20: 80% value-adding content (educational, entertaining, community) and 20% promotional.